 Perl string FAQ: How do I concatenate Perl strings?

-When you work with Perl, you're often working with strings, and very often you need to concatenate strings.
+When you work with Perl, you're often working with strings, and you’ll very often you need to concatenate strings.
 For instance, I recently had a need to create a temporary filename, and wanted to use the original filename as part of the temporary name.

 I was going to get the first part of the filename (the filename prefix) by calling a function that generated temporary filenames.
-After getting the first part of the filename, I wanted to prepend the directory "/tmp/" to the beginning of the name, and append the filename extension ".tmp" to the end of the name.
-Here's how I did it.
+After getting the first part of the filename, I wanted to prepend the directory "/tmp/

-Perl string concatenation, Method #1: Using ${name}
+Perl string concatenation, Solution #1: Using ${name}

 One of the best and simplest ways to concatenate Perl strings is with this syntax:

-$name = 'foo';
+$name = 'foo'; $filename = "/tmp/${name}.tmp";

-In this example, I have a Perl string variable named $name that contains the text "foo", and I use this Perl syntax to embed the value of that variable in the string that I'm assigning to the new variable $filename.
-This example prepends the string '/tmp/' to the variable $name, and appends the '.tmp' filename extension to $name.
+", and I use this Perl syntax to embed the value of that variable in the string that I'm assigning to the new variable $filename

 These days I use this Perl string concatenation approach more than any other.